First lady Jill Biden tests positive for COVID-19

 Published

-President Joe Biden tested positive for COVID-19; now first lady Jill Biden has tested positive after her husband’s second bout with the virus.
+President Joe Biden tested positive for COVID-19; now first lady Jill Biden has tested positive after her husband's second time getting the virus.

 Published

-President Joe Biden tested positive for COVID-19; now first lady Jill Biden has tested positive after her husband’s second bout with the virus.
+President Joe Biden tested positive for COVID-19; now first lady Jill Biden has tested positive after her husband's second time getting the virus.

 Jill Biden , Tests Positive for COVID.